ronja-tutorials/ronja-tutorials.github.io/_posts/2019-06-21-spheretracing-basics.md

 Raytracing is a huge topic and one that seems scary and unapproachable for many.
 One specific kind of raytracing we can do with signed distance fields which I have explored in the 2d space in previous tutorials is called spheretracing.
 In this first tutorial we'll just trace the silouette of a sphere, but in future tutorials I'll give examples how to make more complex shapes and do lighting.

-As the base of the shader we'll use the result of the [properties]({{ site.baseurl }}{% post_url 2018-03-22-properties %}) tutorial, so you can do this tutorial when you're fairly new to shaders.
+As the base of the shader we'll use a [basic unlit shader](/basics.html), so you can do this tutorial when you're fairly new to shaders.
 If you do struggle with some of the concepts of signed distance fields though, have a look into [my tutorial about 2d signed distance fields]({{ site.baseurl }}{% post_url 2018-11-10-2d-sdf-basics %}).

 ## The theory